Keeping Children Safe in Education (KCSIE): summary

-- Has the duty of lead responsibility for safeguarding explicitly in their job description
+- Has the duty of lead responsibility for safeguarding and child protection (including online safety) explicitly in their job description

-- Make sure children are taught about safeguarding, including online safety, and where necessary teaching is adapted for vulnerable children, victims of abuse and some pupils with special educational needs (SEN) and/or disabilities
+- Make sure children are taught about safeguarding, including online safety and where necessary that teaching is adapted for those with specific needs and vulnerabilities, including victims of abuse and some pupils with special educational needs (SEN) and/or disabilities

-- Ensure any systems and processes have the pupil's best interests at heart
+- Ensure any systems, processes and policies operate with the pupil's best interests at heart

-The sections below go into detail about each of your responsibilities:
+The sections below go into detail about each of your, and your school's, responsibilities:

-You must have effective safeguarding policies in place, which you should give to all staff at induction.
+Your school must have effective safeguarding policies in place, which should be given to all staff at induction.

-Headteachers should make sure all staff follow these policies, especially those on how to make referrals for cases of suspected abuse and neglect.
+Headteachers should make sure all staff follow these policies, especially those on how to make referrals for cases of suspected abuse or neglect.

 - Procedures that are in accordance with government guidance